WindyCityLab/windycitylab.github.io/in-person-courses.md

 [Learn more about Build Your Own Computer](https://turingguild.com/byoc-overview/)

-## Leveraging AI in Computer Science & Engineering
+## AI Applications in Computer Science
 Master the integration of AI into technical projects:
 - Foundation of Large Language Models (LLMs)
 - Practical applications of AI in engineering